 David Austin, Chief Executive, BBFC said:

-to bring even more age ratings to VoD platforms and expanded our work with Mobile Network Operators in a new partnership with EE.
-Mobiles are useful for families that need to keep in touch and the EE 'Strict' setting, based on our PG rating, gives
+industry to bring even more age ratings to VoD platforms and expanded our work with Mobile Network Operators in a new partnership with EE.
+Mobiles are useful for families that need to keep in touch and the EE 'Strict' setting, based on our PG

-online.
+guidance online.
 BBFC research reflected this expectation among families for BBFC age rating guidance when choosing a film or series to watch on major VoD platforms such as Netflix, Amazon and iTunes.
-In 2015 85% of parents said it was important to have
+In 2015 85% of parents said it was important

-mobile network, is suitable for younger children, in line with the BBFC's PG standard.
+via EE's mobile network, is suitable for younger children, in line with the BBFC's PG standard.
 Using the Strict setting, parents are able to restrict their children's viewing to safe and appropriate content, suitable for under 12s.
-The BBFC also provides
+The

 There's not a lot in the BBFC Annual report covering 2015 that has mass appeal to newspaper readers so the last of films with the most complaints is the pick of the crop.

 Perhaps most notably all but one of the complained about films are those that were cut for a lower category.
 As the cuts were suggested by the BBFC, then by definition, all these films sit exactly on category boundaries.
 And of course, set